 - hoNoParseXmlCharset: when receiving an XML response with an “application/…” Content-Type, the TIdHTTP.Response.Charset property will be set to the charset declared in the XML’s prolog, unless this flag is enabled, in which case TIdHTTP.Response.Charset will be set to the charset specified in the HTTP response’s Content-Type header instead.

-- hoNoReadChunked: similar to the hoNoReadMultipartMIME, flag, this flag specifies whether TIdHTTP should read and parse the body content of a “chunked” response into the target TStream or to exit immediately and let the caller read the content manually from the TIdHTTP.IOHandler directly.
+- hoNoReadChunked: similar to the hoNoReadMultipartMIME, flag, this flag specifies whether TIdHTTP should read and parse the body content of a “chunked” response into the target TStream or to exit immediately and let the caller read the content manually from the TIdHTTP.IOHandler directly (see UPDATE further below).
 By default, this flag is disabled to preserve existing behavior to have TIdHTTP read the content into the target TStream.

 Also, a new OnChunkedReceived event has been added to TIdHTTP.
 When TIdHTTP is reading a “chunked” response, this event will be called for each chunk that is successfully read.
 The event handler may alter the chunk data before it is written, or set the chunk’s size to 0 to prevent it from being written, to the target TStream.